GWLab-UML/Lab-manual/CommunityGuidelines.md

+Membership in the lab is contingent on following the below community guidelines.
+Violations of these guidelines may result in dismissal from the lab.

 **Harrassment and discrimination**
 Harassment and discrimination will not be tolerated in our lab.
 Every lab member must abide by the Umass Lowell policies on harassment and discrimination, found here: https://www.umassp.edu/sites/default/files/guidelines/HR-Internal-07%20Non-Discrimination%20and%20Harassment%20Complaint%20Procedures%20and%20Guidelines.pdf with more resources here: https://www.uml.edu/hr/equal/guidelines-procedures/#university-of-massachusetts-lowell-nondiscrimination-guidelines.
 Please read these policies now.